 - fresh thyme leaves, minced, about a tablespoon or so (original recipe calls for rosemary)

 - 1 to 2 cups pear, peeled and roughly chopped (1 to 2 pears)

 - 5 cups homemade chicken stock or vegetable stock

 - ½ cup half-and-half or cream

-- Pear vinegar (I used white balsamic vinegar)
+- Pear vinegar or other: I use white balsamic vinegar

 - truffle oil (optional, for drizzling, so good)